Photo By: RoseAnna Schick

 Photo By: Calvin Lee Joseph

-Maribeth Tabanera aka Kilusan (she/her/they/siya) is a queer filipinx femme multi-disciplinary artist, educator and activist.
-They are a second generation settler on Treaty No. 1 the original lands and waters of Anishinaabe, Ininiwak, Anishininiwak, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
-Maribeth's ancestry is Tagalog from Navotas, Manila and Visayan from Tangalan, Aklan.
+Maribeth Tabanera aka Kilusan (siya/sanda/they/them/theirs) is a Tagalog Visayan filipinx queer non-binary multi-hyphenate artist, abolitionist educator and community organizer.
+Maribeth's ancestral roots are in San Roque, Navotas, Manila and Tamalagon, Tangalan, Aklan.
 Kilusan is a chosen Tagalog name that means movement of an individual and/or group.
+They are a second generation settler on Treaty No. 1 the original lands and waters of Anishinaabe, Ininiwak, Anishininiwak, Dakota, and Dene peoples, and on the homeland of the Red River Métis Nation, colonially known as Winnipeg, Manitoba, Canada.

-A life-long learner, they have focused their energy on diving deeply into their passions of dance, music, education, social justice and community building.
+A life-long learner, they have focused their energy on diving deeply into their passions of dance, music, education, social justice and community development.
 Maribeth holds a Graphic Design Diploma (Tec Voc, 2006), Bachelors of Art (University of Winnipeg, 2010), Industrial Arts/Technology Teacher Education Diploma (Red River College, 2012), and Bachelors of Education (University of Winnipeg, 2013).
-Maribeth is the full-time Internship Coordinator at Seven Oaks Met School and Maples Met School in the Seven Oaks School Division, and an instructor with Graffiti Art Programming.
-They are also currently a member of Kultivation Festival, Seven Oaks Filipino Employees Association and Manitoba Association of Dance Educators.
+Maribeth is the full-time Internship Coordinator at Seven Oaks Met School, Maples Met School, Met Centre for Arts and Technology in the Seven Oaks School Division.
+They are an artist facilitator with Graffiti Art Programming and Unity Charity.
+Maribeth is currently serving on the boards of Kultivation Festival, Seven Oaks Filipino Employees Association and Manitoba Music.

 Maribeth has spent over 25+ years training, in a variety of dance styles including breaking, hip hop, house, vogue, waacking, dancehall and afrobeat.
 They began their dance training at the age of 8, with Filipino folk dance organization, Magadaragat Inc. From 2006 - 2013, they were a member of Define Movement, one of Winnipeg's premiere Hip Hop dance crews.
 In 2015, Maribeth was part of Project Dance Company.
 The crew became one of the first groups to represent Winnipeg at the Canadian Hip Hop Championships in Montreal, and Canada at Hip Hop International in San Diego.
-Since 2016, Maribeth has been a choreographer and performer with B.O.S.S.
+From 2016-2020, Maribeth was a choreographer and performer with B.O.S.S.
 Dance Team.

 Maribeth is also an active member of the street styles dance battle community as a competitor, judge and organizer since 2015.
 They continue to train and battle across North America.
 In 2018 and 2019, with the support of Winnipeg Arts Council and Manitoba Arts Council, Maribeth was able to train and compete in Toronto, Montreal, and New York.
 Most notably, Maribeth placed top 8 in the Dancehall category of Ladies of Hip Hop July 2018 in New York and was a finalist at Queens Creation All-Styles Battle in Montreal in August 2019.